ecbtln/xcp-gui/README.md

 # Description
 A platform-independent, Qt-based python GUI for the XCP currency and exchange.
 The intention of this app is to provided a standalone bundle that automatically takes care of running counterpartyd in the background, much like Bitcoin's own Bitcoin-qt app.
+On startup, the app takes care of making sure that the following prerequisites are satisifed, and if not alerts the user of this problem before quitting gracefully.
+In order, these are:

+1. Make sure bitcoind is up and running
+2. Verify bitcoind has an up to date blockchain, and if not it will wait until it does
+3. Starts ```counterpartyd```
+4. Makes sure the counterparty db is up to date
+5. Starts the app

 # Dependencies
 To run, the project has the following dependencies: